ibm-mas/gitops-demo/README.md

 The `mas gitops-bootstrap` function will perform the following actions:
 - Install ArgoCD operator
 - Create ArgoCD instance
-- Configure Secret Manager backend for ArgoCD
+- Configure secrets backend for ArgoCD
 - Configure ArgoCD ServiceAccount and RBAC
 - Enable the ArgoCD Vault plugin
 - Configure ArgoCD authentication to your **Config Repository** using ${GITHUB_PAT}